dojoengine/book/src/cairo/systems.md

 ## Systems

-Systems represent functions that operate on the world state.
-They take input from the user, retrieve the current state from the world, compute a state transition, and apply it.
-Each system has a single entry point, the execute function.
-To streamline interaction with the world, systems can utilize commands.
+Systems are the logic in your world.
+They are stateless that mutate the state of components.
+They contain a single execute which is called when interacting with the world.

+Let's look at the simplest possible system which mutates the state of the Moves component.

 ```rust,ignore
 #[system]